Lime3DS/Lime3DS/README.md

 <br>
 It is written in C++ with portability in mind and builds are actively maintained for Windows, Linux, Android, and macOS.
 </h4>
+If anyone wants to help Continue This citra Fork please do because i am not a dev and i just wanted to keep citra safe.

 ## Release Builds